 Here’s a mix-and-match guide to putting together nut-free lunches quickly and painlessly.
 (If you want the handy divided lunch boxes, get them here – they come in lots of happy colors.)

-Just keep your favorite picks on your weekly grocery list, keep this list on your fridge or on your lunch idea pinterest board for reference, and you’ll be ready to go.
+Just keep your favorite picks on your weekly grocery list, keep this list on your fridge for reference, and you’ll be ready to go.

 Step 1 – Pick a main dish.